ddarwin/database2Insights/README.md

 # database2Insights

 ## Description
-A Node.js script that reads a MySQL database and sends the rows as customer Events to New Relic Insights using the Node.js Agent API.
+A Node.js script that reads a MySQL database and sends the rows as custom Events to New Relic Insights using the Node.js Agent API.

 ## Installation